 However most people now accept the first fully formed rock and roll recording was "Rocket 88" by Jackie Brenston and his Delta Cats (aka Ike Turner and his band The Kings of Rhythm) (1951).

 The follow up "My Real Gone Rocket," was released by Chess in the summer of that year but failed to sell well.
 Jackie left the Kings of Rhythm and his first solo released was the slower, "Independent Woman."
 The song was from the first recording session and although it did feature Ike and the Kings of Rhythm it was credited to Jackie Brenston and His Delta Cats.
 The single failed to impact as did all his singles with Chess.
-In that sense not only did he write and perform the first rock’n’roll hit he was also the first ‘one hit wonder’ of that genre.
+In that sense not only did he write and perform the first rock and roll hit he was also the first ‘one hit wonder’ of that genre.
 Brenston continued in the music business as a saxophonist in Lowell Fulson's band (1953 to 1955) before rejoining Ike Turner’s group as the baritone sax-player.
 Ike by this time was playing guitar as the up front leader of his band and his ego prevented Brenston, from ever performing "Rocket '88," in a live set again.
 Jackie Brenston continued playing in local bands and after a final recording session with Earl Hooker in 1963, he worked occasionally as a truck driver before a fatal heart attackin 1979 and died aged 51.